Table Of Content

 Note: Discounts and Promotions not supported.

 - Ship methods must be configured separately in both systems by clients.
-The Integration App allows unlimited ship method mappings.
+The integration app allows unlimited ship method mappings.

 - Tax codes must be configured separately in both NetSuite and eBay by clients.
 In order for tax totals to match between systems, the tax tables/rules must be identical in both systems.

-- Supports Simple, Matrix, Kits item types.
+- Simple, Matrix, and Kits item types are supported.

 Note: NetSuite Assembly items that are not pre-built and NetSuite items configured as ‘Item Group’ type items are not supported at this time.